How EFT and Empathi Process Woke Me Up as a Single Woman...

 How EFT and Empathi Process Woke Me Up as a Single Woman

-When I first started out as a therapist, I had a pretty staunch resistance to working with couples.
+When I first started out as a therapist, at the very beginning of my journey, I had a pretty staunch resistance to working with couples.
 In my view at the time, couples therapists were the ultra enlightened ones because who else would be so insane as to willingly march into the tense storm of a couple at the height of their dysfunction?!

 Back then, I didn’t trust myself not to be super biased, because frankly I had my own traumas around relationships and wanted to remain steadfast in my conviction that I was wronged by my exes.
 Being a couples therapist would mean I would have to consider both sides, which means I would have to acknowledge that I played a role in the problems I had with my partners.
 And further, this means that I wasn’t the all-knowing, all-healing therapist-woman I thought myself to be.
 Why would I sign up for that again?